libresilicon/SauMauPing1/README.md

 ./vsim/emulator

+Also there is a primitive method to generate graphs of the diverse blocks.
+You can either run

+make png

+or

+make svg

+and it will generate PNGs/SVGs of all the IP blocks (still pretty nasty big and sometimes unusable output!!)

 For the ASIC, we're still working on a DRAM controller so that we don't need the IP cores from Xilinx anymore